ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 Another option, or one that may paired with the previous, is to sniff out outdated browsers and avoid serving JavaScript to those browsers.
 We can continue to serve our core content and functionality to those browsers (it was progressively enhanced after all!), but offer a significantly simpler experience.

-To sniff out older browsers, we can use a technique demonstrated by Jake Archibald from [his talk](https://youtu.be/EVEiIlJSx_Y) at Nordic.js in 2015:
+To sniff out older browsers, we can use a technique demonstrated by Jake Archibald from [his talk](https://youtu.be/EVEiIlJSx_Y) at Nordic.js in 2015.
+This checks for the availability of the Page Visibility JavaScript API, which is available in only present in modern browsers [^3].
+If Page Visibility is unavailable, the code exits without attempting to execute.

 ```javascript
 (function() {